udayvunnam/xng-breadcrumb/README.md

 A breadcrumb consists of a list of links to the parent pages of the current page in hierarchical order.
 It helps users find their place within a website or web application.

-Useful when the app has more that two levels of hierarchy.
+Useful when the app has more than two levels of hierarchy.
 User can easily navigate back to any level.

 ## Demo